 Summary

 Assay results become a clear settlement when you follow a simple path: convert the g/t figures to grams using dry tonnes, apply per-metal returns, then account for the listed charges.
 Keep your records tight, ask for split samples, and reconcile everything in a small worksheet.
+And remember that every figure traces back to the sample: sort, mill, mix, and composite well, and the assay will reflect reality.
 If you want a dependable partner for sampling and settlement support, our catalytic converter recycling team can guide you step by step.

 FAQ